-Technical Resources and Design and lab (2-1).
+240 Fundamentals of Stagecraft II (2).
 Prereq: THE 140.

 Students will explore and apply principles of technical theatre within the areas of costumes, props, lighting, and sound production.
-Concurrent enrollment in THE 240 and resources and design lab is required.
-(Fall only)
+(Spring, even years)

-245 Costume Construction and lab (2-1).
+245 Costume Construction (2).
+Prereq: THE 140

 Students will encounter an introduction to the principles and techniques of costume construction; including shop organization, management, cutting, sewing techniques, and wardrobe maintenance.
-Concurrent enrollment in THE 245 and Construction lab is required.
-(Spring only)
+(Fall only)

-250 Makeup for the Stage and lab (2-1).
+250 Makeup for the Stage (2).

 This course is designed for those interested in learning makeup techniques.
 Through lectures, practical assignments, and evaluations, students will receive a solid foundation in the application of stage makeup.
 They will also explore how an actor can use makeup as a tool to express their character on stage.
-Concurrent enrollment in THE 250 and Makeup lab is required.
-(Spring only)
+(Spring, odd years)